-- A. Sketch plan. - (1) Preapplication conference. - (a) Applicants for a major subdivision are required to schedule a preapplication conference with the Town development review staff.
+- (a) Applicants for a Major Subdivision are required to schedule a preapplication conference with the Town development review staff.
 The purpose of this meeting is to familiarize the applicant with the review procedures and submission requirements, and approval criteria, and to familiarize Town staff with the nature of the project.
-Such review shall not cause the plan to be a pending application or proceeding under 1 M.R.S.A. § 302.
-No decisions relative to the plan may be made at this meeting. - (b) Information required.
-To request a preapplication conference, the applicant shall submit, at a minimum, a brief narrative describing the project, the location of the project on a US Geologic Survey (USGS) topographic map, and a copy of the Tax Map showing the development parcel.
-The applicant should be prepared to discuss the following: - [1] The proposed site, including its location, size, and general characteristics; - [2] The layout of the proposed subdivision and potential constraints;
+Such review shall not cause the plan to be a pending application or proceeding under 1 M.R.S.A. §302.
+No decisions relative to the plan may be made at this meeting. - (b) Information Required.
+To request a preapplication conference the applicant shall submit, at a minimum, a brief narrative describing the project, the location of the project on a US Geologic Survey (USGS) topographic map, and a copy of the Tax Map showing the development parcel.
+The applicant should be prepared to discuss the following: - (1) The proposed site, including its location, size, and general characteristics, - (2) The layout of the proposed subdivision and potential constraints, - (3) Any issues or questions about existing municipal regulations and their applicability to the project, and - (4) Any requests for waivers from the submission requirements in Section 910.
+(See Sec.
+908 Waivers)